Kushagra-Yadav/GFG-POTD/README.md

 We have to minimize the frequency of each character so we store freq in priority queue and for k time we take the maximum frequency and reduce by 1
 }}

 {{
+20-02-2024
+We search for all the possibility from a index.
+From the given index to remaining length possible we check is it possible for any substring so we return true else we return false.
+}}

+{{
+24-02-2024
+We need to check that wheather is n maximum or when spilted in (n/2 , n/3 , n/4) is maximum.
+For n==0 answer will be 0
+We memoize as common subproblem exist through dp
+}}

+{{
 19-01-2024
 when reaches a particular index